+6.2.4.
 There is general support for retaining social and community facilities and protecting, enhancing and making best use of existing sites within and around Main Centres.
-However, the Island Development Plan allows for the change of use of existing sites and premises to other uses within and around Main Centres where it can be demonstrated, to the satisfaction of the Environment Department, that the existing facility can be adequately replaced on an appropriate site within or around the Main Centre concerned or that it is no longer required and that there would be no significant detrimental impact on the vitality of the Main Centre or Main Centre Outer Area as a result of the change of use.
-In assessing proposals that relate to the change of use of social and community facilities regard will be had to any relevant States strategy.
+However, the Island Development Plan allows for the change of use of existing sites and premises to other uses within and around Main Centres where the applicant demonstrates that the existing facility can be adequately replaced on an appropriate site within or around the Main Centre concerned or that it is no longer required and that there would be no significant detrimental impact on the vitality of the Main Centre or Main

+Centre Outer Area as a result of the change of use.
+In assessing proposals that relate to the change of use of social and community facilities regard will be had to any relevant States' strategy.
+Guidance on how to demonstrate re-provision of a facility and how to demonstrate that a facility is no longer required will be provided by the Authority.